vivianmiranda/cocoa3_testing/README.md

     $(cocoa) cd ./Cocoa/
     $(cocoa) source setup_cocoa_installation_packages

-This script decompresses the data files and installs any remaining necessary packages.
+`Cocoa/` is the Cocoa main folder.
+The script `setup_cocoa_installation_packages` decompresses the data files and installs any remaining necessary packages.
 File decompression should only take a few minutes.
-Depending on the installation method, package installation time ranges from a few minutes (installation via Conda) to more than one hour (installation via Cocoa's internal cache).
+On the other hand, package installation time ranges, depending on the installation method, from a few minutes (installation via Conda) to more than one hour (installation via Cocoa's internal cache).
 Finally, type

     $(cocoa) source compile_external_modules